sarzil-hossain/reactance/README.md

     - user: bar
 vless_users:
     - user: baz
-      regen_pass: true # will regenerate password
+      regen: true # will regenerate password
       expires: 2025-10-13 # will remove user after yyyy-mm-dd
 ```

 ## Playbook Execution
 You need `python3` installed.
-Make a virtual environment and install ansible in it `python3 -m venv .venv && source .venv/bin/activate && pip3 install ansible`
+Make a virtual environment and install ansible in it `python3 -m venv .venv && source .venv/bin/activate && pip3 install ansible netaddr`
 To execute the playbook, simply run `ansible-playbook reactance_setup.yaml`.
 Include `--ask-become-pass` flag if you need to input your password.

 You can set up specific VPN services by using tags.